data-edu/data-science-in-education/16-teaching-data-science.Rmd

 We then aimed to differentiate the book by recognizing and providing background knowledge (either explicitly or through references to other resources) and recommendations for where to begin based on prior expertise.
-We also provided screenshots--particularly in [Chapter 5/Getting Started with R and RStudio](#c05) and [Chapter 6/Foundational Skills](#c06)---that are annotated and reflective of the content in the text to help show readers how to use what they are reading about.
+We also provided screenshots---particularly in [Chapter 5/Getting Started with R and RStudio](#c05) and [Chapter 6/Foundational Skills](#c06)---that are annotated and reflective of the content in the text to help show readers how to use what they are reading about.